izzypt/CPP-Module-02/README.md

 In C++, the Orthodox Canonical Form refers to a set of guidelines that define how to properly implement certain features of a class to ensure consistency and maintainability.

 The Orthodox Canonical Form consists of three essential parts that should be implemented for a class:
-- The default constructor
+- **The default constructor**
-- The copy constructor
+- **The copy constructor**
+  - When you pass an object by value as a function argument instead of by reference, the copy constructor is invoked to create a copy of the object.
+  - This is because passing by value requires creating a new instance of the object, and the copy constructor is responsible for performing the copy.
-- The copy assignment operator
+- **The copy assignment operator**

 Here is an example of implementing the Orthodox Canonical Form for a simple class called `MyClass`: